 Skilled nursing facility care also works off of the benefit period system.
-For the first 20 days, you pay $0 coinsurance fee for each benefit period.
-For the remaining 80 days of your benefit period, you will pay a coinsurance.
+For the first 20 days, you pay a $0 coinsurance fee for each benefit period.
+You will pay coinsurance for the remaining 80 days of your benefit period.
 After your first hundred days of SNF treatment on any given benefit period, you will have to pay 100% of all your medical costs.

-Medicare Part A also covers most of the cost of long-term care hospital Services.
+Medicare Part A also covers most of the long-term care hospital services costs.
 The costs associated with these LTCH services are almost identical to inpatient hospital care.

 But there are some differences between how the Medicare program charges you for inpatient hospital care versus long-term care hospital services.
-For one, the $1,556 deductible will be waived if you’re transferred directly from or within 60 days of being discharged from an inpatient hospital.
+For one, the $1,600 deductible will be waived if transferred directly from or within 60 days of being discharged from an inpatient hospital.

-There’s a very specific difference between nursing home care received in a skilled nursing facility (SNF) and custodial care.
-More often than not, custodial care (helping a person with personal hygiene, bathroom needs, and staying well-fed) can be provided at home either by a family member or nurse.
+There’s a specific difference between nursing home care received in a skilled nursing facility (SNF) and custodial care.
+Often, custodial care (helping a person with personal hygiene, bathroom needs, and staying well-fed) can be provided at home by a family member or nurse.

 While in hospice care, Medicare will pay for: